Subito-it/SBTUITestTunnel/Documentation/Usage.md

         injectedObject in
         // this block will be invoked from app.performCustomCommandNamed()

-        return "Any object you want to pass back to test target" }
+        return "Any object conforming to NSCoding that you want to pass back to test target" }

 **Note** It is your responsibility to unregister the custom command when it is no longer needed.
 Failing to do so may end up with unexpected behaviours.